The Conversations Couples Should Have Before Retirement

 2. How do we want to spend retirement?

 Opening the lines of communication can help you bridge any gaps.
-That might require a little compromise on both ends.
-The goal is to create a retirement vision that feels good for both of you.
+While this might require a little compromise on both ends, the goal is to create a fulfilling retirement that feels good for both of you.
 You can then create a financial plan that’s built around those joint goals.

 Are you on track for retirement?